LSYS/neutrality/README.md

 # Shades of Neutrality: Detecting Media Slant Using Quotation Accuracy

 ## 📄 Summary
 A natural starting point in the study of political media bias has been to examine differences in coverage intensity.
- This study develops a notion of quotation accuracy as a dimension of media bias.
+ This study develops a notion of quotation accuracy as a dimension of media slant.
  Using natural language processing (NLP), I operationalize three measures of quotation accuracy---substring alignment, bag-of-words overlap, and a two-stage transformer-based semantic measure.
- I combine the measures with applied econometrics to analyze coverage of parliamentary speeches in Singapore's flagship daily newspaper, a setting where coverage intensity shows no bias.
+ I combine the measures with applied econometrics to analyze coverage of parliamentary speeches in Singapore's flagship daily newspaper, a setting where coverage intensity shows no slant.
- Across all three measures, opposition speeches are quoted less accurately than those of the ruling party, demonstrating accuracy as a crucial yet underappreciated dimension of bias.
+ Across all three measures, opposition speeches are quoted less accurately than those of the ruling party, demonstrating accuracy as a crucial yet underappreciated dimension of slant.
  NLP and machine learning features, and bounding analyses rule out competing explanations such as topical composition, ignorable tokens, or linguistic coherence.
  I then contextualize the findings in the government-media machinery, where transcript circulations (or lack thereof) could explain lapses in quotation accuracy.
- I theorize that these partisan differences in media engagement embed private information about bias.
+ I theorize that these partisan differences in media engagement embed private information about slant.
- These results highlight the value of integrating computational and statistical methods with institution-specific considerations.

  ![Pipeline](./figures/pipeline.png)
 ???